APOLLON – DOSSIER OF THE BAYERISCHEN STAATSOPER

-Free of charge brief introductions to the piece and the staging are given immediately before the performance, with our dramaturgists in the Nationaltheater’s Capriccio Room.
-You’ll find the dates in our programme.
+Free introductions to the piece and the staging are given by our dramturgs, in the Nationalstheater's Cappriccio Room, shortly before the performance.
+You can find the dates in our programme.

-For the greater part of our productions we provide you videos and audio features on the staging’s themes, the performers, the music and dance history, the composers etc. on our website.
-You’ll find these on the respective pages for the piece, which you’ll reach via our programme.
+For the greater part of our productions we offer you videos and audio features on the staging’s themes, the performers, the music and dance history, the composers etc. on our website.
+You can find these on the respective pages for the piece, which you can reach via our programme.

 ● PROGRAMME BOOKLET

-Our dramaturgists generally compile programme booklets for our opera and ballet productions, as well as for our concerts.
-The programme booklets provide background texts on the production, the operas’ libretti and pictures of the staging.
-Programme booklets can be purchased with the staff on duty right here or online in our Operashop.
+Our dramaturgs generally compile programme books for our opera and ballet productions, as well as for our concerts.
+The programme books provide background texts on the production, the operas’ libretti and pictures of the staging.
+Programme books can be purchased from the admission staff on duty in the theatre or online in our Operashop.

 ● CAST LIST

 Who sings, dances, plays the music?
-We compile a cast list for every performance for you, including performer biographies.
-You can view and download these online in our programme or purchase them in print form right here with the service staff on duty for EUR 2 (opera) and EUR 1 (ballet).
+We compile a cast list for you, including performer biographies.
+You can view and download these playbills online in our programme or purchase them in print from the with the service staff on duty for EUR 2 (opera) and EUR 1 (ballet).